yuxuuan-hu/DeepFlow/README.md

 * 🤖 **Intelligent AI Assistant**: An intelligent dialogue system built on LangChain and large language models, supporting natural language-driven control of the entire simulation workflow.
 * 🔍 **RAG Retrieval System**: Integrates FAISS vector database with professional knowledge bases to ensure the professionalism and accuracy of AI responses.
 * 🖥️ **Modern GUI**: An intuitive graphical interface developed with PyQt5, integrating parameter configuration, solver control, and 3D visualization windows.
-* 📊 **Real-time Monitoring and Post-processing**: Integrates Matplotlib and PyVista, supporting real-time tracking of residual curves and flow rate monitoring.
+* 📊 **Real-time Monitoring and Post-processing**: Integrates Matplotlib and ParaView, supporting real-time tracking of residual curves and flow rate monitoring.

 ## 🔄 Agent Workflow